Entries in the 2022 EWS-E Pro race will be limited to riders on Official EWS-E Teams and select invited pros.

 In order to race in the EWS group at an Enduro World Series round, riders must either be on an official EWS team or have the necessary qualifying points.

-Riders who have not prequalified will still have an opportunity to race at the Enduro World Series.
-They can race the EWS100 (100% of the EWS stages) or the short course EWS80 .
-The EWS100 and EWS80 events (which are offered at every EWS race weekend) do not have any prequalification requirements.
+Riders who have not prequalified will still have an opportunity to race at the Enduro World Series – they can race the EWS100 (100% of the EWS stages).
+The EWS100 events (which are offered at every EWS race weekend) do not have any prequalification requirements.

-Reserved entries for all 2021 rounds will be offered in February.
+Reserved entries for all 2022 rounds will be offered during the week of 7 February.
 Key Dates

-The 2021 Reserved Entry List will be established in December based on the final 2020 EWS Global Rankings (which includes points from the 2020 Enduro World Series, EWS100, EWS80, EWS Tier 2 regional event and EWS Qualifier events) .
+The 2022 Reserved Entry List has been established based on the final 2021 EWS Global Rankings (which includes points from the 2021 Enduro World Series, EWS100, EWS80, and EWS Qualifier events) .

-The top ranked riders in each category will be added to the Reserved Entry List and will be eligible to sign up for any of the 2021 EWS rounds during the February Reserved Entries.
+The top ranked riders in each category have been added to the Reserved Entry List and will be eligible to sign up for any of the 2022 EWS rounds during the February Reserved Entries.

 The breakdown of category places available are as follows:

-The 2021 Reserved Entry List will also include the following riders (providing the rider was an EWS member at the time of the race):
+The 2022 Reserved Entry List will also include the following riders:

-Top 3 riders of every official EWS category at every 2020 EWS Tier 2 regional event
+Top 3 riders of every official EWS category at every 2021 EWS Gold Qualifer event

-There is still an opportunity for riders who do not have the necessary EWS Global Ranking points to race at the Enduro World Series – they can sign up for the EWS100 or the short course EWS80 which are offered at every venue.
+There is still an opportunity for riders who do not have the necessary EWS Global Ranking points to race at the Enduro World Series – they can sign up for the EWS100 .

-The EWS100 / EWS80 races do not have any prequalification requirements - but these spots are offered on a first come/space available basis and demand typically exceeds availability
+The EWS100 races do not have any prequalification requirements - but these spots are offered on a first come/space available basis and demand typically exceeds availability

-2021 ranking points availalbe at EWS100, EWS80, and EWS Qualifier events.
-Preliminary 2021 event calendar to be released December – additional 2021 qualifier events will be confirmed in the new year.
+2022 ranking points availalbe at EWS100, EWS80, and EWS Qualifier events.
+Preliminary 2022 qualifier event calendar to be released December – additional 2022 qualifier events will be confirmed in the new year.

-Top ranked racers in every category are eligible to collect ranking points.
-Plus the winner of each official EWS category at every EWS Qualifier event will also automatically secure a spot on th Reserved List.
-And the top 3 at every Gold Qualifer event also automatically qualify.
+The winner of each official EWS category at every EWS Qualifier event will automatically secure a spot on th Reserved List.
+Plus the other top ranked racers in every category are eligible to collect ranking points.

 Only EWS members are eligible to earn EWS Global Rankings points or to get a winner's spot on the Reserved List.